f/awesome-chatgpt-prompts/README.md

 > I want you to act as a title generator for written pieces.
 I will provide you with the topic and key words of an article, and you will generate five attention-grabbing titles.
 Please keep the title concise and under 20 words, and ensure that the meaning is maintained.
 Replies will utilize the language type of the topic.
 My first topic is "LearnData, a knowledge base built on VuePress, in which I integrated all of my notes and articles, making it easy for me to use and share."

+## Act as a Wedding Planner
+> I want you to suggest a wedding plan for the amount of people I will provide you.
+I will provide you with the list of ameneties I want.
+I want you to budget the expenses with the amount I provide.
+Take into account the location and season.
+Make it concise and clear.

 ## Contributors 😍

 Many thanks to these AI whisperers: